This post contains affiliate links for your convenience. View our full disclosure policy here.

 Teaching reading is a huge task.
 Big enough that a complete and comprehensive approach needs to be taken, which is why research now identifies that reading instruction should include five components or pillars:

-- phonemic awareness – the ability to hear and identify phonemes, the smallest units of sound
+- phonemic awareness – the ability to hear, identify, and manipulate phonemes, the smallest units of sound

 - phonics – the sound/grapheme relationship of letters and combinations make words and meaning